 As you may know, Amma spends more than half of every year travelling across the globe, that all of Her children might see Her at least once a year.
 She has been everywhere from Reunion Island to Russia, from Singapore to Santa Fe, and of course to cities and villages big and small across the length and breadth of the country of Her birth: India.

 But of all these locales, one stands out: Kozhikode, a small city (by Indian standards) in Amma’s native state of Kerala.

-This year, Amma’s programmes at Kozhikode stretched from the 19th to the 22nd of December.
-The ashram there is home to one of the earliest of Amma’s Brahmasthanam temples, so the programmes there followed an impressive if by now standard daily schedule: five archanas per day, Amma’s satsang, bhajans, and hours of darshan both morning and night; and the Mars, Rahu, and Saturn pujas stretched over the final two days.
+This year, Amma’s programs at Kozhikode stretched from the 19th to the 22nd of December.
+The ashram there is home to one of the earliest of Amma’s Brahmasthanam temples, so the programs there followed an impressive if by now standard daily schedule: five archanas per day, Amma’s satsang, bhajans, and hours of Darshan both morning and night; and the Mars, Rahu, and Saturn pujas stretched over the final two days.

 From the very first, and over and over again, we were given a single answer: faith, unshakable, undying faith in Amma as Guru, and in most cases, as God Herself.

 Trying another angle, we tried to present another question: What gives you faith?
 At this, we were often met with an odd look; a better question might have been: What could possibly shake your faith?

 Finally, we asked how these devotees’ lives had been changed after taking refuge in Amma.
 I had foolishly thought that I would have a hard time getting people to talk, and that I might have to really fish for answers, but the opposite was true: once started, it was difficult to gracefully end any conversation.
 One anecdote would immediately be followed by the question: Do you want to hear another?
 How could I explain that this was only meant to be a short article?
 And as I had from the beginning, I again felt remarkably unqualified to be interviewing these exceptional devotees.